 NATO's About Face: Adaptation to Gender Mainstreaming in an Alliance Setting(with Stéfanie von Hlatky) NATO Gender Guidelines Dataset (NGGD) The NGGD provides what is the first, to our knowledge, comprehensive dataset on gendermainstreaming guidelines within an international organization.
 It presents data on 97 gender-related guidelines, including policy documents and military directives, which were systematically collected from all major bodies within NATO.
 These are guidelines that are publicly-available.
 We acknowledge that many documents are likely on classified servers to which we do not have access.
 The corresponding online resource details the responsibilities that each NATO body has with respect to gendermainstreaming and provides additional information about the corresponding dataset.

-NATO's Lessons in Crisis: Institutional Memory in International Organizations Oxford University Press, 2018 Online Resource as a PDF This online resource provides supplementary tables, figures, quotes, statistical models and additional text that is referenced in the book NATO's Lessons in Crisis.
+NATO's Lessons in Crisis: Institutional Memory in International Organizations Oxford University Press, 2018 NATO's Lessons in Crisis Online Resource This online resource provides supplementary tables, figures, quotes, statistical models and additional text that is referenced in the book NATO's Lessons in Crisis.
 The resource contains tables from Table A to Table OO and figures from Figure A to Figure PP.

 GRADS: The GRaduate Assignments DataSet(with Amy Erica Smith) GRADS is a dataset of 88,673 readings from 65 Ph.D.-level reading lists and 840 syllabi from Ph.D.-level political science courses taught in the United States.
 Readings can be searched based on the gender of the author, author name, title, keywords, year and subfield.
 The dataset is part of an NSF- and APSA-funded research on gender representation in graduate training in political science.
 Our co-authored publications (with Hannah June Kim and Philippe Meister) examine institutional and individual determinants of a gender readings gap in political science.